 They were going through a grunge/alt phase that summer, so they introduced me to bands like Mudhoney and Sonic Youth, and to songs by bands like Nirvana and Pearl Jam besides the ones they played on the radio.
 But they could also speak knowledgeably about hip-hop, dance music, jam bands, punk, pop—pretty much everything—and when they did so, I paid attention, trying to soak up as much information as I could.
 I wanted to know everything they knew, to like everything they liked (well, maybe except for the jam bands—sorry, dudes).

 Before that trip, I just listened to whatever my older sister listened to—mostly Top 40.
-Under Tracy and John’s tutelage I was basically just exchanging one set of secondhand tastes for another set—one that was definitely more sophisticated, but no more mine.
+Under Tracy and John’s tutelage I basically exchanged one set of secondhand tastes for another—one that was definitely more sophisticated, but no more mine.

 Then one day my cousins decided to walk into one of those ramshackle old beachfront record stores—the kind that smell like sand and patchouli and decaying wood and greatness—and while they combed hungrily through the racks, I found myself transfixed by a poster of two little girls that was plastered on the wall.

 Having covered the first two stages of falling in love—curiosity, then a crush—I moved on to step three: obsessive adoration.
 This kicked in when I saw the video for “Today” on MTV.
-It features Billy Corgan as bummed-out ice cream man who ditches his regular route to drive into the desert, where make-out sessions and paint fights ensue.
+It features the lead Pumpkin, Billy Corgan, as a bummed-out ice cream man who ditches his regular route to drive into the desert, where makeout sessions and paint fights ensue.